KDE/clazy/README.md

   [1] https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html
   [2] https://llvm.org/bugs/show_bug.cgi?id=23529

-- [Fedora 23] cmake can't find LLVM ?
+- [Fedora] cmake can't find LLVM ?
-  Try installing the llvm-static package.
-If that doesn't work you'll have to build llvm/clang yourself (There are reports that /usr/share/llvm/cmake/LLVM-Config.cmake is buggy).
+  Try building llvm/clang yourself
+  (There are reports that /usr/share/llvm/cmake/LLVM-Config.cmake is buggy).

+- [Fedora] CommandLine Error: Option 'opt-bisect-limit' registered more than once!
+  Remove the llvm-static package and use the dynamically linked libraries instead

 - Some checks are misteriously not producing warnings or not applying fixits ?
   Check if you have ccache interfering and turn it off.